You are here:

 - Joint inflammation sometimes affecting other joints, including the neck, shoulders, elbows, hips, knees, ankles, and feet

-- Fatigue, occasional fevers, a general sense of not feeling well
+- Fatigue, occasional fevers, a loss of energy

 - Pain and stiffness lasting for more than 30 minutes in the morning or after a long rest

 - Symptoms that last for many years

 - Variability of symptoms among people with the disease

 Rheumatoid arthritis has several features that make it different from other kinds of arthritis.
 (See box “Features of Rheumatoid Arthritis.”)
 For example, rheumatoid arthritis generally occurs in a symmetrical pattern, meaning that if one knee or hand is involved, the other one also is.
 The disease often affects the wrist joints and the finger joints closest to the hand.
 It can also affect other parts of the body besides the joints.
 (See “What Happens in Rheumatoid Arthritis?”)
 In addition, people with rheumatoid arthritis may have fatigue, occasional fevers, and a loss of energy.

 The course of rheumatoid arthritis can range from mild to severe.
 In most cases it is chronic, meaning it lasts a long time—often a lifetime.
 For many people, periods of relatively mild disease activity are punctuated by flares, or times of heightened disease activity.
 In others, symptoms are constant.